Skip to Main Content

 • Review the preceptor’s evaluation of clinical students in Meditrek®

-Specialization Coordinators
+Specialization Academic Coordinators

-Specialization coordinators are doctorally prepared Walden faculty members whose primary role regarding the practicum is to oversee the experience for a given NP specialization (i.e., AGACNP, AGPCNP, PMHNP, PNP, or FNP).
+Specialization Academic Coordinators are doctorally prepared Walden faculty members whose primary role regarding the practicum is to oversee the experience for a given NP specialization (i.e., AGACNP, AGPCNP, PMHNP, PNP, or FNP).
 The specialization coordinators are an important resource for students during the program, especially if any problems arise during the practicum.

 Practicum Coordinator

-The practicum coordinator is a doctorally prepared Walden faculty member whose primary role is to address concerns related to the clinical experiences for NP students in all specializations.
+The practicum coordinator is a doctorally prepared Walden faculty member whose primary role is to address concerns related to the practicum experiences for NP students in all specializations.
 The practicum coordinator and clinical supervisors are essential resources for students if problems arise during the practicum.

 Office of Field Experience

-Walden’s Office of Field Experience in the College of Nursing is responsible for managing the practicum application process, ensuring that students’ practicum meets program requirements, and supporting students through the practicum process.
+Walden’s Office of Field Experience (OFE) in the College of Nursing is responsible for managing the practicum application process, ensuring that students’ practicum meets program requirements, and supporting students through the practicum process.
 Office of Field Experience staff are dedicated to supporting nursing students through the practicum process from the time students enter the program until their last practicum has been completed.

-The Office of Field Experience also provides technological resources to assist students in identifying appropriate field sites.
+The Office of Field Experience also provides technological resources to assist students in identifying appropriate practicum sites.
 The Office of Field Experience maintains a database of active Affiliation Agreements (known as the Affiliation Agreement Module, or Module) with healthcare facilities across the world.
 The Module is searchable, and students are encouraged to explore sites where Walden has an existing Affiliation Agreement in place.

 Field Experience Coordinators